Willinlondon/devs-full-stack-nightmare/README.md

-# The Game - Makers Academy Final Project
+# Dev's Full Stack Nightmare - A Makers Academy Final Project

 A Makers project for week 11-12, Engineering Project III.
 Created by Amelia, Ash, Dan, Fiona & Will.